zarthur/CSCC-Fundamentals-Android-Notes/week_01/readme.md

 Next, we have to give our App a name and specify a package name.
-The package name is usually based on a domain name (like those used in website addresses) and the company name - for example, *com.arthurneuman.myfirstapp*.
+The package name is usually based on a domain name (like those used in website addresses) and the company name - for example, *com.myname.myfirstapp*.

 Android Studio supports two programming languages, Java and Kotlin.
 For this course, we'll use Java.
 Select *Java* from the *Language* menu.